natsci-droid/Udacity_DRL_P3_Collaboration_Competition/Report.md

 ### Potential Future Work
 There is a high amount of fluctuation in the scores for this task, presenting an opportunity for improvement.
 Other approaches could be invesigated for improved stability.
 For example, [Proximal Policy Optimisation (PPO)](https://arxiv.org/pdf/1707.06347.pdf).

-Distributed algorithms, such as [Distributed Distributional Deep Deterministic Policy Gradient (D4PG)](https://openreview.net/pdf?id=SyZipzbCb) may possibly improve performance.
+Distributed algorithms, such as [Distributed Distributional Deep Deterministic Policy Gradient (D4PG)](https://openreview.net/pdf?id=SyZipzbCb) may possibly improve performance, though this implementation trains fairly quickly.